marcoperg/ontology/math/Topology/Algebraic Topology/Covering spaces/Covering spaces.md

 Let $p: E\to B$ be a covering, $p(e_0) = b_0$.
 Let $f,g$ be paths in $B$ from $b_0$ to $b_1$ which are path-homotopic.
 And let $\tilde{f}, \tilde{g}$ be liftings to $E$ with initial point $e_0$.
 Then also, $\tilde{f}, \tilde{g}$ are path-homotopic with some endpoint.

-# Universal cover

-Let $B$ be a [[Path-connected|path-connected]] space, a simply-connected covering space of $B$ is also a covering space of every other path-connected covering space of $B$.
-Such a covering is unique up to isomorphism and is refer to as **universal cover**.